RossBoylan/mccli/doc/Notes.md

     * `markdown math` (koehlma.markdown-math)
     * `markdown pdf` (yzane.markdown-pdf) used to produce pdf versions of some of the docs

-`VSCode` provides some level of support for most of these languages without extensions: `VSCode` is written (mostly?) in `TypeScript` which is a `JavaScript` variant, so there is a lot of support built in.  `VSCode` handles markown natively, and some or all of the `Python` extensions may be built in.
+`VSCode` provides some level of support for most of these languages without extensions: `VSCode` is written (mostly?) in `TypeScript` which is a `JavaScript` variant, so there is a lot of support built in.  `VSCode` handles markdown natively, and some or all of the `Python` extensions may be built in.

 ### `.md`
 is for files such as this one that are in [markdown](https://commonmark.org/).
 You may find this [cheat sheet](https://www.markdownguide.org/cheat-sheet/) helpful.
 Markdown is intended to be readable and editable as plain text, but also convertible to other, richer formats such as `HTML` or `pdf`.
 [Visual Studio Code](https://code.visualstudio.com/) has built-in markdown support that includes preview capabilities, and some extensions provide further support.